Winston Smith (Nineteen Eighty-Four): Themes

-Power and historical revisionism
+Destruction of objective truth

 Orwell was preoccupied with the idea that "the very concept of objective truth is fading out of the world", having witnessed that during the Spanish Civil War historical accuracy had been made impossible due to propaganda.
 In the novel, Winston's work at the ironically-named Ministry of Truth involves rectifying historical documents in line with the Party's directives.
 The result of this revisionism is that Oceania's history is infinitely changeable so that objective truth no longer exists.
 Winston is even uncertain whether the events he records in his diary take place in the year 1984.
 One of Winston's tasks is to erase an Inner Party member who has become an "unperson" named Comrade Withers and replace him with a fake story about a war hero who never existed.
 In doing this, Winston is changing the past, which makes the Party infallible.
 Orwell recognised that history could be inaccurate and biased but wrote in his 1942 essay Looking Back on the Spanish War that the abandonment of historical truth could offer "a nightmare world in which the Leader, or some ruling clique, controls not only the future but the past.
 If the Leader says of such and such an event, ‘It never happened’ – well, it never happened.
 If he says that two and two are five – well, two and two are five."